thinkshout/thinkshout/_expertise/content-strategy.md

 * Email Design
 * Digital Banner Ads
 * Campaign Graphics: hero images, social media, general website graphics
-* Suporting printed materials
+* Supporting printed materials

 For a uniquely branded campaign, we would extend the scope of work to encompass more of a traditional discovery engagement.
 This can include the following campaign branding elements: